mohsenim/mohsenim.github.io/_pages/cv.md

 **MOcons GmbH & Co.
 KG** \| **Hochschule Ruhr West**, Mülheim \| Feb 2025 – Present

-* Designed and engineered a core backend microservice infrastructure for real-time time-series anomaly detection and clustering, deployed for major German utility and environmental organizations including StEB Köln, RWW, LANUV NRW, EGLV, and Bitcontrol.
+*	Designed and engineered a microservice-based platform for real-time time-series anomaly detection and clustering, deployed for major German utility and environmental organizations including StEB Köln, RWW, LANUK NRW, EGLV, and Bitcontrol.
-* Designed and implemented a Kafka / Kafka Streams event-driven streaming architecture processing up to **1,100 concurrent time-series streams** with sampling frequencies from 1 to 15 minutes.
+* Designed and implemented a Kafka / Kafka Streams event-driven streaming architecture processing up to 1,100 concurrent time-series streams with sampling frequencies from 1 to 15 minutes.
 * Built scalable pipelines for real-time ingestion, historical reprocessing, and long-term backfilling (up to 15 years of data).
+* Designed and implemented processing workflows for both continuous streaming workloads and large-scale batch data processing, including hybrid orchestration of decoupled workloads.
+* Containerized and deployed production services on Kubernetes, using Helm for application packaging and Terraform for infrastructure provisioning.
 * Implemented ML lifecycle management and model tracking using MLflow.
-* Designed hybrid orchestration systems to manage decoupled streaming and batch data workloads.

 </div>

 <div class="cv-entry" markdown="1">